ispyb/ISPyB/README.md

 	</logger>
 ```

-I had some problems with the unvalid messages because of
+I had some problems with the invalid messages because of
-`timestapPatter`.
+`timestampPattern`.
 It was fixed by using:

 ```xml
 <property name="timestampPattern" value="yyyy-MM-dd"/>